Colorful ways to brainstorm with kids | Ages 9-12

 Brainstorming with your 9- to 12-year-olds doesn’t have to be a boring, black-and-white process.
 After all, brainstorming is about unleashing creativity.
 When your children were small, you probably encouraged them to share their thoughts openly, without fear of criticism.
 Brainstorming in the upper elementary years should be no different!

 FREE UNIT STUDY FOR AGES 8-14

 Step-by-step directions for using imagery to compose three kinds of poems.
 It's free for subscribers!
 Just fill out the form below.

 Unlike the editing stage of writing, brainstorming is a creative—not critical—process.
 When a businessman coined the term “brainstorming” over seventy years ago, he wanted to describe a process of coming up with lots of ideas, no matter how silly or wild they seemed.
 More ideas are always good, he thought, because ideas spark more ideas!

-In the 4th through 7th grades, children become more comfortable with words every day.
+In 4th through 7th grade, children become more comfortable with words every day.
 As they start to understand the building blocks of sentences, paragraphs, and essays, they also take notes and make rough drafts, pausing less often to ask, “How do I spell that?”

 If you can instill a similar confidence in their abilities to brainstorm, you will overcome a major stumbling block to writing before it ever becomes a problem.

 Children are naturally drawn to color.
 From math manipulatives to poetry, use of color helps memory and inspires creativity.
-Today, let’s explore three ways to creatively brainstorm with kids—with loads of color!
+Today, let’s explore three ways to creatively brainstorm with kids using loads of color!

 Perhaps you’ve instructed your son to write a how-to paragraph, such as “How to Make Pancakes.”
 The writing process should begin with a brainstorming session so he can build a list of steps.
 Why not spark creativity by using brightly colored flashcards instead of white paper?